w3f/Grants-Program/applications/Lastic.md

 ![Secondary market bulk sales](https://github.com/LasticXYZ/Grants-Program/assets/30662672/19b1cff8-ac16-4cea-81e5-385a29ee46f6)

 ### connect with subsquid api
-since coretime chain is not on test net this will be done locally
+Since the Coretime Chain is not on testnet this will be done locally

 ## Additional Information :heavy_plus_sign: